 I left crestfallen and empty-handed.
 It was ages until I got myself some on a grocery delivery order, and when I pulled them out of the bag I felt like the luckiest woman alive.
 Small pleasures have become huge during this pandemic.

 I have heard tell of the systems now in place for social distancing in the big supermarkets but I still don’t fancy it.
 Luckily, I still have a few tins of fish and my corner shop always has a box of big baking potatoes.
-I could survive an apocalypse (which I almost fell that I am doing) by just eating Pat’s potatoes I reckon.
+I could survive an apocalypse (which I almost feel that I am doing) by just eating Pat’s potatoes I reckon.